 Taxation Statistics for Canadians

-• The lowest provincial/ territorial tax percentage varies from 4% in Nunavut to 15% in Quebec.
+• The lowest provincial/territorial tax percentage varies from 4% in Nunavut to 10% in Alberta.

 • Quebec has the highest top tax percentage with anything above $119,910 taxed at 25.75%.